No. 2 Arizona outlasts Stanford 84-80 in Pac-12 quarters

 The Cardinal went 11 for 20 behind the arc and Spencer Jones hit shots from everywhere while scoring 28 points.
 Stanford shot 54% against the Pac-12’s best defensive team in an atmosphere that felt like McKale Center north.

-Arizona made the biggest plays when it counted most to earn a spot in Friday’s semifinals.

 Koloko put Arizona up 82-77 on a two-handed dunk, but Harrison Ingram (16 points) cut the lead to two on a corner 3 with 13 seconds left.
-The Cardinal quickly fouled Pelle Larsson and he made two free throws with 8.5 seconds left to send the Wildcats into the next round.
+The Cardinal quickly fouled Pelle Larsson and he made two free throws with 8.5 seconds left to send the Wildcats into the semifinals Friday.

+“We have a young team, so we need to have those kind of games to get ready for what’s next for us,” said Koloko, who had nine rebounds and four assists.

 Arizona took an unexpected road to Las Vegas, winning a Pac-12 regular-season title not even their coach expected.